-Should you build a new house or should you just buy an existing house are two very important questions that can be very challenging.
-If you choose the latter, should you buy a house and be done or should you buy a house and renovate it over time as you get money and to adjust it to your own tastes?
+Should you build a new house, or should you just buy an existing house?
+These are two very important questions that can be very challenging.
+If you choose the latter, should you buy a house and be done, or should you buy a house and renovate it over time as you get money and adjust it to your tastes?
 Do you have a headache yet?

-This question was posed to me recently by a friend and I have to admit I had a hard time trying to distill it down to simple advice.
+This question was posed to me recently by a friend, and I have to admit I had a hard time distilling it down to simple advice.
 There are so many people who have written about this and answered this before me.
 What should I say?

-Within less than a week I was faced with this again as I consulted briefly with a potential client referred to me by a contractor with whom I worked before.
-In this particular case, I didn’t feel he really wanted a custom designed home.
+Within less than a week, I faced this again as I consulted briefly with a potential client referred to me by a contractor with whom I worked before.
+In this case, I didn’t feel he wanted a custom-designed home.
 I had to give him honest advice knowing it wouldn’t yield me a new project.

-- Just New? – Do you just want a house that is new (no one else has ever lived there but you) or do you want a custom-house that will be fitted to who you are and how you live?
-This doesn’t necessarily mean luxury or expensive, it just means the difference between cookie cutter and tailored or somewhere in between.
+- Just New? – Do you want a new house (no one else has ever lived there but you), or do you want a custom house that will be fitted to who you are and how you live?
+This question doesn’t necessarily mean luxury or expensive; it just means the difference between cookie cutter and tailored or somewhere in between.

 - What’s it Worth to You? – What kind of investment are you willing to place on the house and its design?
-Would you like a house that is designed to fit the specific conditions of the site?
+Would you like a house designed to fit the site’s specific conditions?

-- Do you like it here? – Will the area or neighborhood you choose to live allow for custom designs or must you use their builder and plans?
+- Do you like it here? – Will the area or neighborhood you choose allow for custom designs, or must you use their builder and plans?
 What if you want something different?
 How does the price of your house align with the house prices of your new neighborhood?

-- Cost Calibration? – If new construction can range from $150 to $250 per square foot (and up) for a custom home (at least in my area) does that surprise you?
+- Cost Calibration? – If new construction can range from $275 to $325 per square foot (and up) for a custom home, does that surprise you?
 What is your budget?
-Cookie cutter houses that are mass-produced can be a less, but you’ll get less choice and (sorry to say), likely get less quality.
+Cookie cutter houses that are mass-produced can be less, but you’ll get less choice and (sorry to say) likely get less quality or personality.

-- Sprint or Marathon? – Would you rather buy an existing house and make changes, adjustments and renovations (or even an addition) over time as you live in it?
-This way you can pay out money as you get it or invest slowly in the house and make decisions as you live and learn in the house.
+- Sprint or Marathon? – Would you rather buy an existing house and make changes, adjustments, and renovations (or additions) over time as you live in it?
+This way, you can pay out money as you get it or invest slowly in the house and make decisions as you live and learn in the house.

-- Land – where? – Can you find vacant land in an area you can see yourself living?
-Is it better to choose an existing good neighborhood with a good school district, good character and purchase an existing house there?
+- Land – where? – Can you find vacant land in an area you can see yourself living in indefinitely?
+Is it better to choose a good neighborhood with a good school district and character and purchase an existing house there?